UPPMAX/HPC-python/docs/day1/interactive.rst

          srun python [my_script.py]

-      where `[my_script.py]` is the path to a Python script, for example ``srun python ~/my_script.py``.
+      where `[my_script.py]` is the Python script (including the path if it is noth in the current directory), for example ``srun python ~/my_script.py``.

    .. tab:: HPC2N

-      To run a Python script in an interactive session, first load the Python modules:
+      To run a Python script in an interactive session, first load the Python modules + prerequisites:

       .. code-block:: console

-         module load python/3.11.8
+         module load GCC/12.3.0 Python/3.11.3

       To run a Python script on each of the requested cores, do: